-Justice Herman Cahn is special counsel to the Firm.
-Judge Cahn has expertise in mediation and arbitration litigation and serves and is a member of the Firm’s Business Practice litigation group.
+Justice Herman Cahn is Special Counsel to Wolf Haldenstein.
+Justice Cahn has expertise in mediation and arbitration litigation and serves and is a member of the Firm’s Business Practice litigation group.

 - Presided over the consolidated cases stemming from the Bear Stearns merger with JP Morgan (In re Bear Stearns Litigation).

 - Presided over a litigation regarding the America’s Cup Yacht Race (Golden Gate Yacht Club v.
 Societe Nautique De Geneve).

 - Presided over a litigation stemming from the attempt to enjoin the construction of the new Yankee Stadium (Save Our Parks v.
 City of New York).

 - Presided over consolidated state cases regarding the rebuilding of the World Trade Center site (World Trade Center Properties v.
 Alliance Insurance, Port Authority v.
 Alliance Insurance).

 Justice Cahn served as a member of the Council on Judicial Administration of the Association of the Bar of the City of New York.
 He now serves on the Character and Fitness Committee of the Appellate Division, First Department.
 He is on the Register of Mediators for the United States Bankruptcy Court, and Southern and Eastern Districts of New York.

 Since his retirement from the bench, Justice Cahn has been actively involved in numerous commercial litigation matters in the New York State and federal courts.
 Justice Cahn serves as a frequent private and court-appointed arbitrator, mediator and special master.
 He has also served as an expert on New York law in connection with litigation outside the United States and serves as a consultant for members of the bar on various matters including litigation strategy and ethics.